Aliases for GNAT3 Gene

 Previous GeneCards Identifiers for GNAT3 Gene

 Sweet, bitter, and umami tastes are transmitted from taste receptors by a specific guanine nucleotide binding protein.
 The protein encoded by this gene is the alpha subunit of this heterotrimeric G protein, which is found not only in the oral epithelium but also in gut tissues.
 Variations in this gene have been linked to metabolic syndrome. [provided by RefSeq, Dec 2015]

 GeneCards Summary for GNAT3 Gene

 GNAT3 (G Protein Subunit Alpha Transducin 3) is a Protein Coding gene.
-Among its related pathways are Incretin synthesis, secretion, and inactivation and Peptide ligand-binding receptors.
-GO annotations related to this gene include GTP binding and signal transducer activity.
+Among its related pathways are Peptide hormone metabolism and DAG and IP3 signaling.
+Gene Ontology (GO) annotations related to this gene include GTP binding and signal transducer activity.
 An important paralog of this gene is GNAT2.